Simone Pafundi: Club career

-Born in Monfalcone, the city his parents had moved to from Naples, Pafundi started his footballing career with his hometown club UFM Monfalcone, until he got noticed by Udinese scouts during a youth tournament in 2014, and was signed by the Serie A side soon thereafter.
+Born in Monfalcone, the city his parents had moved to from Naples, Pafundi started his footballing career with his hometown club UFM Monfalcone, until he was noticed by Udinese scouts during a youth tournament in 2014, and was signed by the Serie A side soon thereafter.

 Throughout the 2021–22 season, Pafundi emerged as a star player and a regular for the club's under-19 team, having scored six goals and provided seven assists in 16 games in the Campionato Primavera 2 at just sixteen years of age: around this period of time, he signed his first professional contract with Udinese and received his first call-ups to the club's first team.

 On 22 May 2022, at 16 years old, Pafundi made his professional debut for Udinese, coming on as a substitute for Roberto Pereyra at the 68th minute of the team's final league game of the season, a 4–0 away win over Salernitana.
 In the same occasion, he became the first player born in 2006 to take part in a Serie A match.

+In October 2023, Pafundi was included in The Guardian's list of the 60 best talents in the world born in 2006.

+On 25 January 2024, Pafundi joined Swiss club Lausanne-Sport on loan until the end of the year, with the deal including an option-to-buy reported to be in the region of €15 million.
+On 10 March 2024, Simone Pafundi scored his first professional goal in the Swiss Super League during his 7th match played.

+On 22 August 2025, Pafundi joined Sampdoria on loan with an option to buy and a buyback option in favour of Udinese.

 International career

 Youth

 Pafundi represented Italy at several youth international levels, having played for the under-16 and under-17 national teams.

+In May 2023, he was included in the Italian squad that took part in the FIFA U-20 World Cup in Argentina, where the Azzurrini finished runners-up after losing to Uruguay in the final match.

+On 19 November 2024, Pafundi made his debut with the U21 national team, in a friendly match against Ukraine.

 Senior

 In May 2022, Pafundi was called-up by head coach Roberto Mancini to join a training camp with the Italy senior national team, as part of a stage reserved to the most promising players in the country.

 In November of the same year, he received his first official call-up to the senior national team for two friendlies against Albania and Austria.
-He eventually made his debut with the Azzurri on 16 November 2022, at 16 years old, playing the final minutes against Albania, thus becoming the third-youngest debutant in the history of the Italian national team, and the youngest debutant ever in the last 100 years.
+He eventually made his debut with the Azzurri on 16 November 2022, at 16 years old, playing the final minutes against Albania, thus becoming the third-youngest debutant in the history of the Italy national team, and the youngest debutant in the last 100 years.